KratosMultiphysics/CoSimIO/docs/model_part/model_part_python.md

 ```

 ## Python interface of _CoSimIO.Node_
-The _CoSimIO.Node_ an be used in the following way:
+The _CoSimIO.Node_ can be used in the following way:
 ```python
 # access Id of node:
 node_id = node.Id()